pure-data/pure-data/mac/README.txt

 A smarter version of the scripts ought to be able to find that file automatically on your system so I wouldn't have to include it here.

+## Preferences

+The Pure Data preferences are saved in the macOS "defaults" preference system using the following domains:

+* org.puredata.pd: core settings (audio devices, search paths, etc)
+* org.puredata.pd.pd-gui: GUI settings (recent files, last opened location, etc)

+The files themsleves live in your user home folder and use the .plist extension:

+    ~/Library/Preferences/org.puredata.pd.plist
+    ~/Library/Preferences/org.puredata.pd.pd-gui.plist

+These files use the Apple Property List XML format and shouldn't be edited directly.
+You can look inside, edit, and/or delete these using the "defaults" commandline utility in Terminal:

+    # print the contents of the core settings
+    defaults read org.puredata.pd

+    # delete the current GUI settings
+    defaults delete org.puredata.pd.pd-gui

+    # set the startup flag in the core settings
+    defaults write org.puredata.pd -array-add flags '-lib Gem'